-A new student must independently apply for admission both to the College of Law and the College of Business Administration (through the Graduate College) and meet the application requirements of each College.
+A new student must independently apply for admission both to the College of Law and the College of Business (through the Graduate College) and meet the application requirements of each College.
 If the student is accepted by both Colleges, he or she is automatically admitted to the joint degree program.

 College of Law Students

-Students who are already enrolled in the College of Law and have completed not more than 48 hours at the College of Law (33 hours of first year courses and 15 hours of upper-level courses), may apply for admission to the College of Business Administration (through the Graduate College), and, if admitted, are automatically admitted to the joint degree program.
-Law students must begin coursework in the College of Business Administration no later than the fourth semester of law school.
+Students who are already enrolled in the College of Law and have completed not more than 48 hours at the College of Law (33 hours of first year courses and 15 hours of upper-level courses), may apply for admission to the College of Business (through the Graduate College), and, if admitted, are automatically admitted to the joint degree program.
+Law students must begin coursework in the College of Business no later than the fourth semester of law school.

 Students who are already enrolled in the MBA program, who have not completed more than 12 hours of MBA courses, and who have received a grade of B in each such course may apply for admission to the College of Law and, if admitted, are automatically admitted to the joint degree program.